 Your planner will play a very important role since they will be your “money” teacher.
 They will explain to you many things related to money management, spending, investment opportunities.

 For instance, they will give you precious advice on how much money you need to put into an account for retirement purposes.
-Or, they will touch on the topic of insurance giving you the best choice for your need.
+Or, they will touch on the topic of insurance giving you the best choice for your needs.
 They will also educate you on the topics of taxes and property management.

 Change your spending habits

 This is very important.
-A good planner will talk with about your spending habits and give you some nice tips on how to minimize your spending.
+A good planner will talk about your spending habits and give you some nice tips on how to minimize your spending.